A selection of current ESD research projects is listed below.

-We examine ways to characterize, propagate and communicate uncertainty and variation in current LCA methodology.
+We examine ways to characterise, propagate and communicate uncertainty and variation in current LCA methodology.
 A data-driven approach is used to construct stochastic models of two LCA cases: automobiles, and building cooling systems.

-Urban Freight Transport Data Collection and Modeling (NRF/MND)
+Urban Freight Transport Data Collection and Modelling (NRF/MND)